If you are a pilot and flying with children on a personal airplane, how do you keep your child restrained?

 Many but not all car seats have FAA approval.
 And while there will be no airline attendant to verify your seat is FAA approved, it is a good idea to use one that is.
 FAA approval means it has passed an inversion test.

-From age two onwards it is required by law that he or she has their own seat.
+From age two onward it is required by law that he or she has their own seat.
 We still recommend that you use a car seat on flight with you.

 Again install the child restraint on the plane as you would in a car with a lap-only belt.
 Older children can, of course, be strapped into the aircraft in an identical manner to adults.

 Harness vests like the RideSafer are not yet FAA approved.
 (The paperwork has been filed for the RideSafer but FAA says they are not yet able to classify harness vests in their policies.
 We thought it would be classified just like a CARES harness.)
-The RideSafer has passed the FAA inversion test when used with an additional strap.
+The RideSafer has passed the FAA inversion test when used with an additional strap that wraps the airline seat to provide upper body restraint when used with a lap belt.

-Many private pilots are choosing to use the RideSafer for their children on their plane as they can use the tether strap connected to another seat belt behind the child or to an EATAL strap.
+Many private pilots are still choosing to use the RideSafer for their children on their plane.
+Some of private aircraft have lap and shoulder belts that work with the guides in the RideSafer.
+For others that just have the lap belt, parents can use the tether strap connected to another seat belt behind the child or to an EATAL strap.
 The private pilots we have talked with are impressed with the RideSafer’s usefulness during flight and being able to use it for both their car and their plane.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004